-Sarcomatoid mesothelioma accounts for approximately 15 percent of all mesothelioma diagnoses.
+Sarcomatoid mesothelioma accounts for approximately 15% of all mesothelioma diagnoses.
 It is the least common mesothelioma cell type and the most aggressive form of the disease.

-Tumors made up of sarcomatoid cells most often grow in the pleura (the lining of the lung), and are less common in the peritoneum (the lining of the abdomen).
-How sarcomatoid cells are shaped and how fast they spread to other parts of the body affects a patient’s prognosis.
+Tumors made up of sarcomatoid cells most often grow in the pleura (the lining of the lung) and are less common in the peritoneum (the lining of the abdomen).

 Things to Know About Sarcomatoid Mesothelioma

-- Treatment exists.
-While patients with a sarcomatoid cell type tend to have a worse prognosis, there are treatment options to improve a prognosis from chemotherapy to surgery.
+Treatment exists: While patients with a sarcomatoid cell type tend to have a poorer prognosis, there are treatment options available, including promising results with immunotherapy.

 Sarcomatoid Characteristics and Subtypes

 There are a few common characteristics of sarcomatoid cells: